dribnet/purvs/README.md

 ### Clock

-I have started making my clock and experimenting with 3D.
-I like how simple it is and find this visually appealing however I am going to start using colour to make it easier to read the clock eg for the change in AM- PM and maybe the colour changes in the hours and minutes etc.
+This clock has 3 boxes.
+I am now working on different ways to display my clock in a visually appealing way that best suits my idea and concept.
+I have added my alarm feature and changed the colours of my clock to match the asthetic of my clock.
+I like how simple this clock is visually and then when the alarm goes off it goes crazy and changes colours etc. I am going to focus on picking the best visual way to represent my clock now for example with 3 boxes or 4 (which includes the millis).